Last updated October 28, 2019

 Managed Apple IDs are a type of Apple ID that is available for use through Apple Business Manager and Apple School Manager.
-Managed Apple IDs are used to, amongst other things, allow devices to be enrolled in and managed with MDM via the User Enrollment option.
+Managed Apple IDs allow devices to be enrolled in and managed with MDM via the User Enrollment option.

-Traditionally, Apple IDs have had to be created individually by users and were designed primarily for personal use.
-These personal Apple IDs are used for things like app licensing, managing iCloud accounts, accessing iCloud services, etc. These could only be accessed and reset by the user that created the ID.
-This presented a number of difficulties when used at scale in a business environment.
+Traditionally, individual users create Apple IDs designed primarily for personal use.
+They are used for activities such as app licensing, managing iCloud accounts, accessing iCloud services, etc. Once created, the original user is the only user to access the ID.
+This presents a number of difficulties when used at scale in a business environment.

-Apple also supports federation of Managed Apple IDs through Azure Active Directory.
-Apple Business Manager accounts can be linked to Azure AD so that Managed Apple IDs are created automatically based on identities that exist in Azure AD.
+Additionally, Apple also supports federation of Managed Apple IDs through Azure Active Directory.
+In this scenario, an Apple Business Manager account links to Azure AD.
+Then, Managed Apple IDs create automatically based on identities that exist in Azure AD.

-When participating in User Enrollment, a Managed Apple ID is required and must be associated with the device.
-The user must enter their Managed Apple ID credentials in order to complete the user enrollment process.
-This ID will be used to allow the installation of the MDM profile, assign app licenses, provide access to shared iCloud accounts, and manage which users have access to these company-owned assets on their personal devices.
-A single Managed Apple ID can be used on multiple devices and also will not interfere with any standard (personal) Apple IDs that have been configured on devices.
+User Enrollment requires a Managed Apple ID and must be associated with the device.
+The user must enter their Managed Apple ID credentials in order to complete the enrollment process.
+This ID is used to allow the installation of the MDM profile, assign app licenses, provide access to shared iCloud accounts, and manage which users have access to these company-owned assets on their personal devices.
+A single Managed Apple ID may be used on multiple devices and also will not interfere with any standard (personal) Apple IDs that have been configured on devices.

 In summary, Managed Apple IDs play a vital role in the User Enrollment option available as of iOS 13 and macOS 10.15 Catalina.
 They are one aspect of Apple’s attempt to further separate personal data and company data on user-owned devices (BYOD), while also helping to improve management options for device administrators.